zumaq/EmotionAI/readme.txt

 under construction and to maintain existing vehicles.

-Build new routes if transported percentage is smaller than this value - With this setting you can configure how much SimpleAI will compete with other companies.
-The higher the value, the more competitive SimpleAI will be.
+Build new routes if transported percentage is smaller than this value - With this setting you can configure how much EmotionAI will compete with other companies.
+The higher the value, the more competitive EmotionAI will be.
 When building a new connection, firstly it checks how much of the cargo is transported from the given industry by other companies.
 If it is higher than this value, the AI will move on to another industry.

 The chance of taking subsidies - This setting allows you to configure how much the AI will go for subsidies.
 The AI will ignore subsudies if it is set to 0, and will always try to get subsidies if it is set to 10.
-It is recommended to set it to a lower value if more instances of SimpleAI are present in the game.
+It is recommended to set it to a lower value if more instances of EmotionAI are present in the game.

 The maximum number of road vehicles on a route - You can configure how much road vehicles are allowed to run on a single route.
 This is useful to avoid congestion.